KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 While many states are transitional,
 some become structurally permanent,
-particularly when a soul’s resonance
+particularly when a soul's resonance
 stabilizes within a specific hypostasis.

 Over time, this crystallized resonance
-determines the soul’s final position
+determines the soul's final position
 within the Tree of Emanation,
 or its return to Zero through:
 - **Centropic return**